Interstate 74: North Carolina

-A section of I-74 in North Carolina is currently under construction.
-This is the eastern half of the Winston-Salem Northern Beltway.

 The proposed path of I-74 east of I-95 in North Carolina is still being debated.
 The current plan takes the route along US 74 to NC 211 near Bolton then south along US 17 to near the South Carolina border.
 These sections are not currently proposed to be built perhaps for another 20 to 30 years.
 The North Carolina Turnpike Authority—at the request of officials in Brunswick County—are studying whether a toll road could get the section of I-74 in that county built faster.

 Starting west of Rockingham and from Laurinburg to Maxton and to the east, I-74 runs concurrent with US 74.
 This was the first time that a U.S. Route and Interstate Highway with the same number have been designated on the same highway.
 A similar situation occurred more recently in June 2015 when Wisconsin started routing I-41 along the route of US 41.

 South Carolina

 On February 11, 2005, the North Carolina Department of Transportation (NCDOT) and South Carolina Department of Transportation (SCDOT) came to an agreement over where I-74 (and I-73) would cross the border between the two states.
 It was decided that I-74 would cross the line as a northern extension of South Carolina Highway 31 (SC 31).
-SC 31 is being used a temporaily placeholder designation until the I-74 from North Carolina connect the South Carolina proposed route.
+SC 31 is being used a temporarily placeholder designation until the I-74 from North Carolina connect the South Carolina proposed route.
 I-74 is then proposed to end south of Myrtle Beach at SC 707.
 In the 1990s, both I-73 and I-74 were to end at Georgetown but funding cannot allow for the possible extensions to Georgetown or Charleston.
 In November 2019, both NCDOT and SCDOT released maps of where I-74 could go to from South Carolina to North Carolina.